Measuring Transport Difficulty of Data Dissemination in Large-Scale Online Social Networks: An Interest-Driven Case: Model of Social-InterestCast

-\textbf{1.} \textbf{Zipf's Degree Distribution of Social Relationships:} Assume that the number of friends (or followers) of a particular node $v_k\in \mathcal{V}$, denoted by $q_k$, follows a Zipf's distribution \cite{manning1999foundations,sala2010brief}, i.e.,
+For completeness, we include the population-distance-based model as follows: For a node $v_k\in \mathcal{V}$, we construct its relationship set $\mathcal{F}_k$ of $q_k$ ($q_k\geq 1$) follower nodes by the following procedures: For a particular node $v_k\in \mathcal{V}$, denote the number of followers by $q_k$, we assume that it follows a Zipf's distribution \cite{manning1999foundations}, i.e.,

-From Eq.(\ref{equ-zip-destinations}), we can observe that the degree distribution above depends on the specific network size (the number of users $n$).
-We give a numerical validation based on Gowalla dataset for the Zipf's degree distribution in Appendix \ref{appendix-ddobu234324}.
+Note that we accordingly give a numerical evaluation based on Gowalla dataset \cite{Hossmann2011} for the Zipf's degree distribution in Appendix \ref{appendix-ddobu234324}.

-We notice that the correlation between the users' degree distribution and graphical distribution should not be ignored, although we simplify it in this work.
-We will entirely address this issue in the future work.

-\textbf{2.} \textbf{Population-Distance-Based Formation of Social Relationships:} We make the position of node $v_k$ as the \emph{reference point} and choose $q_k$ \emph{points} independently on the torus region $\mathcal{O}$ according to a probability distribution with density function:
+Then, to model the geographical distribution of social relationships, we make the position of node $v_k$ as the \emph{reference point} and choose $q_k$ \emph{points} independently on the torus region $\mathcal{O}$ according to a probability distribution with the following density function:

-where the random variable $X:=(x,y)$ denotes the position of a selected point in the deployment region, and $\beta\in [0, \infty)$ represents the clustering exponent of friendship formation; the coefficient $\Phi_k(S, \beta)>0$ depends on $\beta$ and $S$ (the area of deployment region) and it satisfies:
+where the random variable $X:=(x,y)$ denotes the position of a selected point in the deployment region, and $\beta\in [0, \infty)$ represents the clustering exponent of relationship formation; the coefficient $\Phi_k(S, \beta)>0$ depends on $\beta$ and $S$ (the area of deployment region), and it satisfies: